Agent Orange: French court rejects claim against Bayer | DW | 10.05.2021

 The case was brought forward by a French woman of Vietnamese origin against the companies, including US agrochemical firm Monsanto, now owned by German giant Bayer.

 Military veterans from the US, Australia and Korea previously won compensation for the after-effects of Agent Orange.
-But a verdict in favor of a Vietnamese victim would have set a precedence.
+But a verdict in favor of a Vietnamese victim would have set a precedent.

 Tran To Nga filed the lawsuit, blaming the companies for injuries sustained by her, her children and countless others Vietnamese victims.

-The 79-year-old also said she contracted tuberculosis twice, developed cancer and one of her daughters died due to a heart malformation.
+The 79-year-old also said she contracted tuberculosis twice and developed cancer, and one of her daughters died due to a heart malformation.
 She described the case as "the last fight" of her life.

 The multinationals argued that the use of the chemical agent was the solely US military's responsibility.